aheald-quadball/us-quadball-rulebook/rulebook.md

 considered part of the hoop.
 Players must touch one of their non-dislodged hoops before remounting to complete the knockout procedure.

-**Hoop loop**—The 33” inner diameter circle through which the quadball must pass to score a goal (See: 2.2.2.
+**Hoop loop**—The 33” inner diameter circle through which the Quadball must pass to score a goal (See: 2.2.2.
 Hoop shape).

 **Incidental**—Occurring merely by chance or without intention or calculation. **Intentional**—An action performed with a specific purpose in mind.

-**Keeper**—The chaser on each team who must wear a green headband and has special additional rules related to preventing opponents from scoring with the quadball.
+**Keeper**—The chaser on each team who must wear a green headband and has special additional rules related to preventing opponents from scoring with the Quadball.

 **Kick**—To strike with a foot or feet, or with any part of the leg below the knee.
 At the time of a kick the player striking the ball is considered to have control of that ball, if they are the only player in contact with it.
 A player may make any number of make any number of kicks to a ball.s to a ball.
 It is illegal to kick an opponent.